 They want you to solve their pain.
 You need to deliver.
 This is where the email sequence comes into play in your sales funnel.

-Using a workflow or automation in your email marketing platform you craft a series of emails that deliver the lead magnet and follow up with valuable content over a period of time.
+Using a workflow or automation in your email marketing platform you craft a series of emails (an email sequence) to deliver the lead magnet and follow up with valuable content over a period of time.
 Building your email list and building your business as a result.

 Establishing and enriching your relationship with the contact, and pointing their attention to your products and services.

 In the early phase of this brand-new relationship, content and timing are critical.

-Your email marketing software collects the email address via a form or opt-in on your website or landing page.
+Your email marketing software collects the email address via a form or opt-in on your website, blog post, or landing page.
 Next, you need to create a welcome sequence of emails that fires on autopilot.

-The workflow will nurture leads while you sleep.
+The workflow and email sequence will nurture leads while you sleep.
 While you walk the dog or watch your children’s school play leads and opportunities will be coming into your business.

 Because there is little manual input, it makes the process scalable.
 It can handle 10,000 in the same way as it can handle 10.

 Contacts are ‘tagged’ in your Email Marketing platform when they request your lead magnet.
 These tags trigger automated workflows that progress the contact through the sequence.

-The whole process is driven by customer behaviour.
+The whole process is driven by customer behavior.

-Below is a sample lead generation funnel automated workflow.
+Below is a sample lead funnel automated workflow.

 Contacts enter into the workflow when they request a lead magnet.

 The lead magnet is delivered inside a ‘campaign’, a sequence of emails that deliver value and encourage conversion from lead into a customer.